-You SaidWe DidPutting services at the Meadway was a bad idea as this building was due to be demolished.
-You said that Bordesley Green East Children's Centre would better enable local children and familiesBordesley Green East Children's Centre will replace the Meadway as a Community Venue. i ai ai c y bad idea as this building was due to be demolished.
-You said that Bordesley Green East Children's Centre wouldwill replace the Meadway as a Community Venue.
-You Said We Did to access services bad idea as this building was due to be demolished.
-You said that Bordesley Green East Children's Centre would better enable local children and families will replace the Meadway as a
+You Said We Did

+Putting services at the Meadway was a Bordesley Green East Children's Centre

+bad idea as this building was due to be will replace the Meadway as a

+demolished.
+You said that Bordesley Community Venue.

+Green East Children's Centre would

+better enable local children and families

+to access services